 I was recently at an event for my daughter.
 It was the “dress rehearsal” for a music contest.
-For the event, they had a director from another community come in and critique all the individuals and small groups in order to give them some final polish before the contest.
+For the event, they had a director from another community come in and critique all the individuals and small groups to give them some final polish before the contest.
 Amazing, isn’t it?
 Why do we seem to listen more closely to those who come in as an expert but don’t have any more credentials than those with whom we get to work with every day?
 A group had just performed, and things didn’t go quite as well as they had hoped.
 The critic commented to the group, “Mistakes don’t matter…as long as you recover well.”
-I was sitting in the audience next to my daughter as the comment was made and leaned over to her and whispered, “What a great life lesson.”
+I sat next to my daughter and leaned over to her, and whispered, “What a great life lesson.”

 While both are probably accurate, I’d like you to focus more on the second item and the phrase, “Mistakes don’t matter…as long as you recover well.”
 My dad used to remind me that the only people who don’t make mistakes are those that don’t do anything.
 As leaders, we are going to make mistakes.
-Of course, we are going to try to mitigate as many mistakes as we can before making a decision, but if we don’t dare make a mistake, we won’t do anything.
+Of course, we will try to mitigate as many mistakes as possible before making a decision, but if we don’t dare make a mistake, we won’t do anything.

 Continue Leading the Interstates Way!